CHEGEBB/alx-system_engineering-devops/0x00-shell_basics/README.md

-list all files in the current directory and the parent of the working directory and the /boot directory (in this order), in long format
+# Print the type of the file named iamafile

-To list all files in the current directory and the parent of the working directory and the /boot directory (in this order), in long format, run the following command:
+To print the type of the file named `iamafile`, run the following command:

-ls -la . .. /boot
+file /tmp/iamafile